hppr-dev/vuex-bind-plugin/README.md

 };
 ```

-In the resulting configuration, once $store.commit("update_id", 10) is called, current_user will be automatically updated with whatever is at /users/?id=10.
+In the resulting configuration, once `$store.commit("update_id", 10)` is called, `$store.state.current_user` will be automatically updated with resource is returned by GETing /users/?id=10.
 See [Usage Overview](#usage-overview) for a more in depth example.

 # Installation

-Install with npm
+Install with npm*

 ```
   npm install vuex-bind-plugin
 ```

+* Not uploaded to npm yet.

 # Usage Overview